leaysgur/openseadragon-annotations-super-lite/README.md

   - Move by drag
   - Resizing
   - Delete button
-- Export and restore annotations
+- Export and restore annotations through JSON

 ⚠️ This plugin does not offer default styles for created annotation overlays.